jweiland-net/clubdirectory/Documentation/User/Index.rst

 Target group: **Editors**

 #.
-Select a page where you want to insert glossary2
+Select a page where you want to insert clubdirectory

 #.
 Insert a new content element of type: `Insert Plugin`